Architectural Analysis

 - Exact matching only - Currently uses hash-based exact matching

-- similarity_threshold parameter - Defined but not implemented yet
+- similarity_threshold parameter - Defined in function signature but not implemented yet

 Refactoring Recommendations